Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Introduction

-\textbf{Technical Contributions.} We answer both questions positively by developing a novel theoretical framework based on a signal processing perspective.
-We consider a semi-supervised learning problem, where the model has access to the Laplacian, node features, and targets of the nodes in the training set, and the task is to predict the targets of the test nodes.
-In Section \ref{Ch:gen_err}, we derive the \emph{exact} generalisation error of GNNs as a function of the eigenvalues of the Laplacian.
-Unlike previous works typically restricted to specific architectures and is often unable to handle attention-based models, our framework provides a unified treatment of a broad range of GNNs including GCN \citep{DBLP:conf/iclr/KipfW17}, GIN \citep{DBLP:conf/iclr/XuHLJ19}, GraphSAGE \citep{DBLP:conf/nips/HamiltonYL17}, ChebNet \citep{DBLP:conf/nips/DefferrardBV16}, CayleyNet \citep{DBLP:journals/tsp/LevieMBB19}, PPNP \citep{DBLP:conf/iclr/KlicperaBG19}, GPR-GNN \citep{DBLP:conf/iclr/ChienP0M21}, Highpass \citep{DBLP:conf/acml/ZhangL23}, FAGCN \citep{DBLP:conf/aaai/BoWSS21}, and attention-based models (GAT \citep{DBLP:conf/iclr/VelickovicCCRLB18} and Specformer \citep{DBLP:conf/iclr/BoSWL23}).
-For our theoretical analysis, we focus on linear GNNs.
+\textbf{Technical Contributions.} We answer all three questions positively by developing a novel theoretical framework from a signal-processing perspective and deriving the exact generalisation error for GNNs under this framework (Section \ref{Ch:gen_err}).
+Unlike previous works, which are typically restricted to specific architectures and are often unable to handle attention-based models, our framework provides a unified treatment of a broad range of GNNs including convolutional models (GCN \citep{DBLP:conf/iclr/KipfW17}, GIN \citep{DBLP:conf/iclr/XuHLJ19}, GraphSAGE \citep{DBLP:conf/nips/HamiltonYL17}, ChebNet \citep{DBLP:conf/nips/DefferrardBV16}, CayleyNet \citep{DBLP:journals/tsp/LevieMBB19}, Highpass \citep{DBLP:conf/acml/ZhangL23}, FAGCN \citep{DBLP:conf/aaai/BoWSS21}), PageRank-based models (PPNP \citep{DBLP:conf/iclr/KlicperaBG19}, GPR-GNN \citep{DBLP:conf/iclr/ChienP0M21}), and attention-based models ( graph attention network (GAT) \citep{DBLP:conf/iclr/VelickovicCCRLB18} and Specformer \citep{DBLP:conf/iclr/BoSWL23}).
+To derive the first exact generalisation error across these models, our theoretical analysis focuses on linear GNNs, while \textbf{allowing non-linearity in the graph filters}.
 While this choice may seem restrictive, both empirical and theoretical studies have shown that linear GNNs achieve competitive performance in semi-supervised node classification, thereby validating the practical relevance of our analysis \citep{DBLP:conf/icml/WuSZFYW19, DBLP:journals/tmlr/SabanayagamEG23}.
+We also conduct experiments with non-linear GNNs, and the empirical trends match our theory well, indicating that the insights derived from linear models remain relevant.